Commissioners

 Higher Education Finance Member

 Dr. Nathaniel Jones III began his service on the Commission in 2023.
-He is the Interim Vice Chancellor, Finance & Administration for the Peralta Community College District.
+He is the Vice President of Administrative Services at Los Angeles Mission College.
 Dr. Jones is an accomplished executive with an outstanding record of visionary leadership in higher education, health care, and management consulting.
-His experience at the Peralta CCD includes serving as Interim Vice Chancellor and President at College of Alameda.
+Prior to his current role, he was Interim Vice Chancellor, Finance & Administration for the Peralta Community College District and Vice Chancellor and President at College of Alameda.
 He has extensive experience with strategic planning, fiscal management, program review and evaluation and a strong commitment to diversity, equity and inclusion.
 Dr. Jones’ professional experience also includes service as Vice President, Business Services at Moreno Valley College; Assistant Dean & Chief Financial Administrative Officer at the University of California, Riverside; Assistant Professor and Chief Financial and Administrative Officer at Dartmouth College; and roles as a corporate director in health care, and mechanical engineer.
 Dr. Jones has accreditation experience with ACCJC, WASC Senior, the Higher Learning Commission, and the Joint Commission for Hospital Organizations.
 He has served as Vice Chair on an ACCJC peer review team.
 Dr. Jones holds a Ph.D. in Public Policy and a B.S. in Mechanical Engineering from the University of Maryland, Baltimore County, and an MBA from Loyola University.

 Rosevonne Makaiwi Pato